Candidate experience has never been a hotter topic.

 It doesn’t need to be fancy.
 All you really need is a good camera, a decent microphone, volunteer colleagues, and a good story to tell.
 Here’s an example I really liked, from Zendesk.

-You may have noticed that this is a video dated from 2012 – yet, the video feels accurate because it puts people and experiences first.
 This type of content works wonders to introduce your business as it shows how it really feels to spend a day at the office.

 If you need more convincing, know that recruiting agencies report 800% more engagement with job postings that have a video embedded.